-Business Travel Accident Insurance pays benefits to you if you should lose sight, speech, hearing, or limb, or become paralyzed or Totally and Permanently Disabled.
-Benefits are also payable to your beneficiary in case of your death as a result of an accident that occurs while you are traveling on a Business Trip (as defined in the Glossary).
+Business Travel Accident Insurance pays benefits to you for a covered loss, if you should lose sight, speech, hearing, or limb, or become paralyzed or Totally and Permanently Disabled (See Accidental Dismemberment and Plegia Benefit).
+Benefits are also payable to your beneficiary in case of your death as a result of an accident that occurs while you are traveling on a Business Trip.
 This does not include commuting to or from work.
 If your spouse and/or eligible dependent children are authorized to travel with you, they will also be covered for accidental death or dismemberment.

-Coverage is provided 24 hours a day during a Business Trip (as defined in the Glossary), starting when you leave your home or place of business (whichever is later) and continuing until you return to your home or place of business (whichever is earlier).
-Coverage is also provided while you are on a side trip or vacation that is taken in conjunction with a Business Trip not lasting longer than 14 days, or on the Company premises to which you are permanently assigned in the event of a bomb scare, bomb search, bomb explosion, or felonious assault (committed by someone other than a fellow employee or family member).
+Coverage is provided 24 hours a day during a Business Trip, starting when you leave your home or place of business (whichever is later) and continuing until you return to your home or place of business (whichever is earlier).
+Coverage is also provided while you are on a side trip or vacation that is taken in conjunction with a Business Trip not lasting longer than 336 hours, or on the Company premises to which you are permanently assigned in the event of a bomb scare, bomb search, bomb explosion, or felonious assault (committed by someone other than a fellow employee or family member).